bbzaffari/Sniffer/README.md

 > This project was developed as part of the Computer Networks Laboratory course during the undergraduate program at PUC-RS (Pontifícia Universidade Católica do Rio Grande do Sul).
 It is intended for educational purposes and may not be production-grade.

-For a detailed explanation of attack detection logic, experimental setup, and results, please refer to the [🔗full technical report](./report.pdf)
+For a detailed explanation of attack detection logic, experimental setup, and results, please refer to the 🔗[**full technical report**](./report.pdf)

 ## 🛠️ Network Sniffer for SYN Flood & HTTP DoS Detection